kedro-org/kedro-viz/CONTRIBUTING.md

 - Keep UI elements fully keyboard accessible, and aim to support screen-readers where possible
 - Maintain a high level of animation performance, and minimise page-load time
-- We use a specific set of colours which is defined in the style guide docs under theme colours.
+- We use the set of colours defined in the [Kedro-Viz Color Styleguide](https://github.com/quantumblacklabs/kedro-viz/blob/main/STYLE_GUIDE.md) for all colour variables and usage.

 ### JavaScript Development